List of Thunderbirds episodes: Feature films

 Two Thunderbirds feature films were released in the 1960s.
 The events of the first film, Thunderbirds Are Go, precede those of the final TV episode, "Give or Take a Million".

 Compilation films

 Between 1980 and 1982, three compilation films were produced.
 Released on VHS by PolyGram and its subsidiary Channel 5 Video, each of these was made up of re-edited versions of two TV episodes.

 The Anniversary Episodes

-In 2015, to mark Thunderbirds' 50th anniversary, ITV commissioned Pod 4 Films to produce a mini-series of new episodes based on the original audio stories from the 1960s.
-Funding was raised through Kickstarter and the production team included some of the original Thunderbirds crew.
-The adaptation of "The Stately Homes Robberies" was directed by David Elliott, making it his first new episode of Thunderbirds in 49 years.
+In 2015, to mark Thunderbirds' 50th anniversary, ITV commissioned Pod 4 Films to produce a miniseries of new episodes based on the original audio stories from the 1960s.
+A budget of £218,000 budget was crowdfunded through Kickstarter.
+The project was endorsed by Sylvia Anderson as well as Gerry Anderson's estate.

+Filming was conducted on the former premises of AP Films on the Slough Trading Estate, with a crew that included some of the production personnel from the original Thunderbirds.
+The adaptation of "The Stately Homes Robberies" was directed by David Elliott, making it his first new Thunderbirds episode in 49 years.

 The mini-series had a premiere screening at the BFI Southbank in 2016 and was subsequently released on DVD and Blu-ray Disc to its Kickstarter backers.
 Titled The Anniversary Episodes, it was added to BritBox in 2020.